DemoJS/demojs.github.com/_includes/schedule.md

 All times are given in local time CEST.
 This program is subject to change (but not that much).

 ### Friday, June 28th 2013
- * 8PM : doors open, sceners install their stuff and start coding
+ * 8:00PM : doors open, sceners install their stuff and start coding
+ * 9:00PM : Party kickoff!
+ * 9:30PM : Ninterido concert!
+ * 10:45PM : Get inspired!
+A selection of demos by @Wullon and @cb

 ### Saturday, June 29th 2013
- * 2PM : Tech talks
+ * 2:00PM : Tech talks
- * 8PM : Deadline for demos submission
+ * 7:00PM : *Deadline for demos submission*
+ * 8:00PM : Moonove concert!
- * 10PM : COMPOS
+ * 10:00PM : Compos presentation

 ### Sunday, June 30th 2013
  * 11AM : Competitions results